icalledmyselfmoon/stemCNV_check_Read_the_docs/source/config_parameters.rst

 - **bpm_manifest_file**: the beadpool manifest file (.bpm) for the array platform, available from Illumina or the provider running the array
 - **csv_manifest_file** (optional): the manifest file in csv format, available from Illumina or the provider running the array

 - **raw_data_folder**: input folder, path to the input directory under which the raw data (.idat) can be found.
-Ths folder should contain subfolders that match the Chip_Name column in the sample table (containing the array chip IDs).
-**idat files should be grouped in a subfolder per array-chip (sentrix_name)**
+Ths folder should contain subfolders that match the Chip_Name column in the sample table (containing the array chip IDs). **idat files should be grouped in a subfolder per array-chip (sentrix_name).**

 - **data_path**: the output of StemCNV-check will be written to this path
 - **log_path**:  output folder, stemcnv-check will write log filesthe log files of StemCNV-check to this path